-There are various types of charities recognised in Japan, as long as the respective legal requirements are met.
+Various types of charities are recognised as long as the respective legal requirements are met.
 Generally speaking, charities are tax-exempt entities, including the donations and charitable contributions they receive (see questions 4 and 5).
-However, if such charities have certain premises established as an office and continuously conduct business in certain areas for profit as stipulated in the Corporate Tax Act of Japan, such businesses are taxable to the extent profits are derived from such businesses.
-Such businesses include the sale of goods and real properties, money lending, leasing of real property, manufacturing, communication services, transportation, warehousing, printing, publishing, photography, the hotel industry, agency, commissionaire-related businesses and the provision of parking spaces.
+However, if such charities have certain premises established as an office and continuously conduct business in certain areas for profit as stipulated in the Corporate Tax Act, such businesses are taxable to the extent profits are derived from such businesses.
+Such businesses include the sale of goods and real properties, money lending, leasing of real property, manufacturing, communication services, transportation, warehousing, printing, publishing, photography, the hotel industry, agency, commissionaire-related businesses, and the provision of parking spaces.